Lieruce1533/Cammas_fabien_1_repo_Git_032023/README.md

 - add a new Neighboor
 - delete a Neighboor
 - create a favorite list of Neighboor
-- display the detail of a Neighboor
+- display the details of a Neighboor

 ## 🛠️ Technologies involved